 √ SoE Program Sheet – Get a fresh version of your Program Sheet to your department before the deadline to apply to graduate (at latest!), that lists all courses, units, and grades (except final quarter grades) required by your major.

 √ Program Deviations – If you varied your program from any required courses or units in your official major plan, file the appropriate petition NOW – see the petition page.

 √ Transfer Credits– Any courses taken outside of Stanford that you want to use for your ENGR major must be approved at both University AND School of Engineering (SoE) level by end of winter quarter if you are graduating in spring– see the petitions page.

-√ Special Registration – Visit the Registrar's website for the correct form; you can consult with your department, the SSC, or the UAR in Sweet Hall for advice on which status is appropriate for you
+√ Special Registration – Visit the Registrar's website for the correct form; you can consult with your department, the SSC, or Academic Advising in Sweet Hall for advice on which status is appropriate for you

 √ Coterm Students – Assign your BS courses to the correct career or we can’t use them for your UG degree.

-√ Walking Without Graduating – It happens all the time, but you need to consult with your department as early as possible about the process and how you will finish your degree.
+√ Walking Without Graduating – Students do this all the time, but you need to consult with your department as early as possible about the process and how you will finish your degree.